JCS777/PacMen-Exercise/README.md

 # PacMen-Exercise
 <b>Description:</b><br>
-This repository contains code from an MIT coding exercise that animates a new pac men to move back and forth across the screen each time the user clicks a button.<br>
+This repository contains code from an MIT coding exercise that animates a new Pac Man to move back and forth across the screen each time the user clicks a button.<br>
 <br>
 <b>How to Run:</b><br>
 To run this code, copy all the files into the same directory and the open the index.html file in your browser.
 Then simply click the "Add PacMan" button and enjoy!<br>
 <br>
 <b>Roadmap to future improvements:</b><br>
-In future versions, it might be exciting to write code that allows users to upload any images they like so the PacMen Factory can become an factory for any character.<br>
+In future versions, it might be exciting to write code that allows users to upload any images they like so the PacMen Factory can become a factory for any character.<br>
 <br>
 <b>License information:<b/> MIT License Copyright (c) 2020 John Williams<br>
 <br>